webpack/webpack/examples/asset-advanced/template.md

-This very simple example shows usage of the asset module type.
+This example shows usage of the asset module type with asset generator options customization.

-Files can be imported like other modules without file-loader.
+Files can be imported like other modules without file-loader or url-loader.

 # example.js